git-pull/tao-of-tmux/manuscript/09-status-bar.md

 I> {language=shell, line-numbers=off}
 I>     $ tmux show-options -g | grep status

-The status line is compromised of 3 sections.
+The status line comprises 3 sections.
 The status fields on either side of the status line are customizable.
 The center field is a window list.

-The `status-left` and `status-right` option can be configured to accept a variety of variables.
+The `status-left` and `status-right` option can be configured to accept many variables.

 ## The symbology behind windows